Taxation of Social Security Benefits

 Do you have to pay taxes on your Social Security benefits?
 Maybe

 You've finally retired.
 You've reached the age when you can begin collecting Social Security.
-Life is easy ... until tax time rolls around.
-Then the obvious question arises: Do you have to pay income tax on Social Security benefits in 2018 or 2019?
+Life is easy...or is it?
+Tax time rolls around, and the obvious question arises: Do you have to pay income tax on Social Security benefits in 2018 or 2019?

 It depends.
-Your benefits might be either non-taxable or partially taxable, depending on how much extra income you have from other sources.
-Here's how it breaks down.
+They might be either non-taxable or partially taxable, depending on how much extra income you have from other sources.

-If you have other sources of income in addition to your Social Security benefits, a portion of your benefits might become taxable.
-You can use the Social Security Benefits Worksheet in the Instructions for Form 1040 to calculate your taxable amount, but here's how it basically works.
+You can use the Social Security Benefits Worksheet in the Instructions for Form 1040 to calculate your taxable amount based on your own personal circumstances.

-First, calculate your provisional income, then compare it to the base amounts in the chart below.
-Your provisional income is your total income from all other sources, including tax-exempt income, plus half your Social Security benefits.
+First, calculate your "provisional income," then compare it to the base amounts in the chart below.
+Your provisional income is your total income from all other sources, including tax-exempt interest, plus half your Social Security benefits.

 |Filing status||Base amount||Additional amount|